The two out of three property in ind-categories and a convenient model category of spaces: Compact metrizable spaces

 just as in Definition \ref{d:cylinder}.
 Since $J$ lands in the cofibrant objects in $\cD$ it follows that every object of $\cC$ is cofibrant.
 It can thus be shown, just like in Lemma \ref{l:fact}, that the mapping cylinder factorization is a functorial factorization in $\cC$ into a cofibration followed by a weak equivalence.

 It is easy to see that if the functor $J:\cC\to\cD$ is furthermore fully faithful and lands in the fibrant objects of $\cD$, then every object in $\cC$ is fibrant. \end{proof}

 The last proposition brings us close to a special weak cofibration category (see Definition \ref{d:special WCC}).
-We now wish to consider a specific example of a category $\cD$ and a functor $J$ that will indeed produce a special weak cofibration category structure on $\cC$.
+We now wish to consider a specific example of a category $\cD$ and a functor $J$, as in the last proposition, that will indeed produce a special weak cofibration category structure on $\cC$.

 Consider the enriched dual Yoneda embedding